-Sometimes we get so busy with our regular routines, we forget to do one of the most important and healthy things with our children: get outside!
-Spending times outdoors is so healthy for kids (and parents) physically, mentally and even emotionally.
-With nice weather, everyone’s itching to spend some time outdoors.
-And what better way than to run, jump, and climb your way around the Greater Hartford area?
-Use our list of parks and playgrounds to spend tons of time outdoors with your family!
+Sometimes we get so busy with our regular routines that we forget to do one of the most important and healthy things with our children: get outside!
+Spending time in the sunshine and among the trees is so healthy for kids (and parents) physically, mentally, and even emotionally.
+With nicer weather upon us, everyone’s itching to escape the house, and if you live anywhere near the Greater Hartford area, you're downright spoiled with outdoor options to choose from.
+Here are a dozen of our favorite parks and playgrounds to spend time as a family.

-A beautiful park with hiking trails and a pond to walk around.
-They have a great splash pad and learn-to-swim pool for the warm summer months and a skate park for the older kids.
+This is a beautiful park with hiking trails and a pond to walk around.
+They have a great splash pad and learn-to-swim pool for the warm summer months, as well as a skate park for the older kids.
 The playground has a section just for the toddlers so they don’t get trampled on by the big kids.

 This large park has many amenities including a huge, multi-age playground, a basketball court, public swimming, a running brook with access, and great picnic facilities.

 The amazing rose garden at Elizabeth Park.
 Photo courtesy of Connecticut Office of Tourism

 7. Mikey's Place - Wethersfield